ErickFahesf/sparkonkubernetes/README.md

 ## Step Zero: Prerequisites
 1 - You have a Kubernetes cluster installed and running.

-2 - You need to have the kubectl command line tool installed in you machine.
+2 - You need to have the kubectl command line tool installed in your machine.

 3 - Integrate the kubectl with kubernetes cluster.